SeanBlend/SeanBlend/README.md

 # Hi!

-I am a 7th grader in California, USA.
+I am a 8th grader in California, USA.
 Here's some more facts about me!

 Some of my hobbies include:
  - Coding in Python
  - Creating music
- - Adding videos to my Youtube channel!
+ - Working on indie game-dev

 My favorite things include:
  - Programming language: Python